Rules for the New Moon

 Saul writes:

 Your glorying is not good.
 Do you not know that a little leaven (false teaching, malice, hypocrisy, etc.)35 leavens the whole lump?
 Therefore, purge out the old leaven, that you may be a new lump, as you are unleavened.
-For even the messiah our Phasekh is sacrificed for us.
+For even the messiah our Passover is sacrificed for us.
 (1 Cor.
 5:6-7)

-This duality, whether counted from the conjunction or from the end of the transitional phase, presents a problem for the monthly celebrations of new-moon days and some of the moadim, such as the Day of Trumpets (falling as it does on the first day of the seventh moon).37
+This duality, whether counted from the conjunction or from the end of the transitional phase, presents a problem for the monthly celebrations of new moon days and some of the moadim, such as the Day of Trumpets (falling as it does on the first day of the seventh moon).37

 Festivals and new moons were celebrated in ancient Israel just after sunset.
 If the conjunction or the final part of the transitional phase was not over until sometime after sunset, yet that day was counted as the Day of Trumpets or the first day of the month, then those days would actually be celebrated during the time allotted to the cycle of the old moon.
 This contradiction breaks the scriptural “part of” rule.